MICHELIN Guide Texas: Year two brings the heat with three new Starred restaurants

 Key findings from the report include:

-For practical insights into data trends noted in the 2025 Torts Litigation Report, register now for our complimentary webinar on Tuesday, September 9, 2025, at 4:00 pm ET: Inside the 2025 Lex Machina Torts Litigation Report: Key Trends and Insights.
+To learn more practical implications of the data trends noted in the 2025 Insurance Litigation Report, register now for our complimentary webinar on Wednesday, October 15, 2025, at 4:00 pm ET: The 2025 Lex Machina Insurance Litigation Report: Critical Insights Revealed.
+All attendees will receive a copy of the report.
+Not able to attend?
+Request a copy of the report at LexisNexis.com/LexMachina.

 The Lex Machina Legal Analytics platform equips litigation professionals to win more cases and attract more business.
 From precise timing metrics that inform legal budgeting to trend data on top law firms and leading judges, Lex Machina uniquely supplements traditional legal research and experience with customized, data-backed insights.
 These insights help lawyers identify prospective clients, navigate motion and trial strategies, and negotiate smarter settlements, ultimately giving firms a competitive edge in litigation.